 Update: Viking Bar has closed permanently (again).

 A new location opened recently right in the heart of downtown Minneapolis.
 Hopcat has over 80 tap lines and plenty of seating and TVs for watching the game while you drink.
-There’s a Light Rail stop right outside (literally right outside) if you want to catch a train to the game, or if you’ve had one too many and probably shouldn’t drive.
+There’s a Light Rail stop right outside (literally right outside the front door) if you want to catch a train to the game, or if you’ve had one too many and probably shouldn’t drive.